gneu77/rx-signals/README.md

 **Reactive state and effects management**

 :warning: This documentation is work in progress for the upcoming 3.0.0 version.
-There is however no good reason to use 2.x over 3.0.0-rc24, so please start with the rc-version (3.0.0 will be the first version I'm going to advertise publicly, so it's more like a 1.0 in reality.).
+There is however no good reason to use 2.x over 3.0.0-rc25, so please start with the rc-version (3.0.0 will be the first version I'm going to advertise publicly, so it's more like a 1.0 in reality.).
 2.x is deprecated and will NOT be maintained in any way.

-3.0.0-rc24 is better than 2.x in any aspect and the code is production-ready.
+3.0.0-rc25 is better than 2.x in any aspect and the implementation is production-ready.
-It's mainly documentation that needs improvement for a final realease (though 2.x had no documentation at all, apart from doc-strings).
+It's mainly documentation that needs improvement for a final realease.
 It is however possible that I will introduce minor breaking changes until 3.0.0 is finally released.

 ## Installation